RachelFu886/ux-research-portfolio/tsay-lab-experiment/README.md

 ## Research Questions
 - How do people judge the “quality” of movies when provided with incomplete metadata?
 - Which factors (ratings, genre, popularity) influence perceived credibility?
-- Do participants infer patterns or “rules” even when metadata is absent?
+- Do participants infer patterns or “rules” even when no real pattern exists?

 ## Methods
 - **Data sources:** IMDb + OMDb API JSON